jsf5077/bamazon/README.md

 EXIT will terminate the application

-## Manager
+## Supervisor

-When the Manager side is initiated, the terminal will give you a prompt, asking what you'd like to do
+When the Supervisor side is initiated, the terminal will give you a prompt, asking what you'd like to do

 ```
 ?
 What would you like to do?
 (Use arrow keys)